github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/troubleshooting-rules.md

 If a branch or tag is targeted by rules restricting the metadata of commits, your commits may be rejected if part of the commit's metadata does not match a certain pattern.
 For example, you might need to add an issue number to the start of your commit message, or change the name of a new branch or tag you're trying to push to the repository.
 If your commits are rejected, you will see a message telling you the pattern the relevant metadata needs to match.
 As with signed commits, you may need to perform a rebase to squash the commits or rewrite each commit individually.
 For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets#metadata-restrictions)."

+When utilizing push rulesets, a maximum of 1000 reference updates are allowed per push.
+If your push exceeds this limit, it will be rejected.
+For more information see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/creating-rulesets-for-a-repository#creating-a-push-ruleset)".

 {% ifversion repo-rules-required-workflows %}

 ## Troubleshooting ruleset workflows